CloudCannon/rosey-astro-starter/README.md

 To add a new component:

 1. Create a new folder in `src/components` using the component name as the folder name.
-   - Note: If using .mdx snippets, as we are in this template, avoid using kebab-case naming conventions.
-Use snake_case or camelCase instead.
 2. Create two files in this folder `src/components/ExampleComponent/ExampleComponent.astro`